 You can check out the premiums on term life below.
 Just enter your information and be honest about your health.
 Term life insurance is cheap.
 Take the money you’ll save by NOT investing in an IUL and put that in the market.

 However, there is a small subset of people who might need an indexed universal life insurance policy.
 Read on to find out who.

 People Who Might Need An Indexed Universal Life Insurance Policy

 While indexed universal life insurance is not for everyone, there is a subset of people who could utilize it.
-Yes, and they include people with a life insurance need!

 Indexed universal life insurance may be useful for:

 - the affluent or very wealthy.
 These people have a life insurance need.
-Moreover, they could use the cash value as tax-free income.
+They could use the cash value as tax-free income.
 You see, the affluent have the money to dump in large amounts of premiums to take full advantage of the insurance.
 They can mitigate any expense drag from these large premium purchases.

 - people who have contributed the maximum to their retirement accounts.
 They are looking for alternative ways to save.
 The cash value in an indexed universal life insurance policy is one way to save.

 - using it for living benefits.
-I think this a fabulous way to leverage an IUL.
+I think this is a fabulous way to leverage an IUL.
 Living benefits on life insurance add value, such as critical illness and chronic (nursing home or assisted living) care.

 Now You Know The Disadvantages Of Indexed Universal Life Insurance